-The present document outlines the eight NSF grants (totaling $8.5 million of which WPI received $5.8 million) that contributed to the success of ASSISTments as a learning tool for teachers and students, and hence, led to the efficacy result showing that when used for homework, ASSISTments almost doubles student learning.
+This document outlines the seventeen NSF grants that have contributed to the success of ASSISTments as a learning tool for teachers and students, and hence, led to the efficacy result showing that ASSISTments almost doubles student learning when regularly used for homework.

-A final area of research has been in the exploration of student affect and the ability to predict it from students’ clickstream data gathered as they work in ASSISTments.
-Ryan Baker and Neil Heffernan’s first grant in this area was through the NSF: ITEST Program (#1031398), Predicting STEM career choice from computational indicators of student engagement within middle school mathematics classes. ($700,000 2011-2014).
+Another area of research has been in the exploration of student affect and the ability to predict it from students’ clickstream data gathered as they work in ASSISTments.
+Ryan Baker and Neil Heffernan’s first grant in this area was through the NSF: ITEST Program, Predicting STEM Career Choice from Computational Indicators of Student Engagement within Middle School Mathematics Classes. ($700,000; 2011-2014).
 Three papers were written showing how the data could be used to predict test scores, college attendance, and majoring in STEM fields.
-These affect detectors were employed again in the NSF REAL (#1252297) award Making Math Tutors More Engaging and Effective through Interaction Design Patterns and Educational Data Mining ($372,125 2013-2017).
+These affect detectors were employed again in the NSF REAL award Making Math Tutors More Engaging and Effective through Interaction Design Patterns and Educational Data Mining ($372,125; 2013-2017).
 In this project, the influence of content on student affect was explored and patterns were isolated to highlight boring content.
-Randomized controlled trials were then conducted to test ways to make boring topics more intriguing.
+Randomized controlled trials were then conducted to test ways to make boring topics more interesting.

-Finally, the most recent grant, NSF BD Spokes (#1636782): Spoke: NorthEast: Collaborative: Grand Challenges for Data-Driven Education. ($429,110.
-2016-2019) is funding Heffernan to help use the research driven aspects of ASSISTments to teach data science and to raise interest in data science as applied to educational topics.
+The grant, NSF BD Spokes: Spoke: NorthEast: Collaborative: Grand Challenges for Data-Driven Education. ($429,110; 2017-2019) funded Dr. Heffernan to help use the research-driven aspects of ASSISTments to teach data science and to raise interest in data science as applied to educational topics.
 The skills characteristic of working with big data are growing increasingly important, and Heffernan plans to use his position to help the NorthEast Community improve upon data science in education.